Extension (semantics): Mathematics

 In mathematics, the 'extension' of a mathematical concept $C$ is the set that is specified by $C$.
 (That set might be empty, currently.)
+In terms of quantifiers, extension is $\forall$ (for all), as opposed to intention which is $\exists$ (there exists).

 For example, the extension of a function is a set of ordered pairs that pair up the arguments and values of the function; in other words, the function's graph.
 The extension of an object in abstract algebra, such as a group, is the underlying set of the object.
 The extension of a set is the set itself.
 That a set can capture the notion of the extension of anything is the idea behind the axiom of extensionality in axiomatic set theory.

 This kind of extension is used so constantly in contemporary mathematics based on set theory that it can be called an implicit assumption.
 A typical effort in mathematics evolves out of an observed mathematical object requiring description, the challenge being to find a characterization for which the object becomes the extension.